-- Heat and cool quickly so plant roots and microorganisms are not damaged as easily even when in a sunny location.
+- Heat and cool quickly.
+Plant roots and microorganisms are not damaged as easily even when in a sunny location.

 - Generally have more drainage holes than terracotta, ceramic and concrete pots.

-- Easy to drill additional holes in base if needed.
+- Easy to drill additional holes in the base if needed.

-- Lightweight, so suitable for balconies and decks where weight is a consideration.
+- Lightweight.
+Suitable for balconies and decks where weight is a consideration.

 - For younger children, they may be a safer alternative to the standard breakable clay pot.